The Snow Brigade Takes on the Secret Heated Driveway Fortress

 “Sarge!” a platoon leader yelled.
 “We can’t break through.
 It’s too hot down there.
 The driveway is fortified with radiant heat!
 We don’t stand a chance.”

-But Sergeant Burr was defiant – and increasingly desperate.
+The stubborn Sergeant only grew more desperate.
 “We . . . we gotta.
-Um,” he stammered.
-He thought for a moment.
+Um,” he stammered and thought for a moment.
 Maybe it’s not a Warmzone heated driveway.
 Maybe we can overwhelm it.

 “That’s an order,” the sergeant screamed.
 “Everyone to the driveway!
 It’s our only chance.”
 He called for reinforcements.